GovTechSG/techpass-user-docs/docs/log-in-as-vendor.md

  <kbd>![number-mfa](assets/images/onboarding/po-non-se/mfa-number-displayed-on-screen.png)</kbd>

-4. On the Authenticator app, enter the number shown, and tap **Yes**.
+4. On the Authenticator app, enter the number shown, and select **Yes**.

-?> To log out of TechPass, click **Log Out** and confirm which account you would like to log out.